Appearance

 - Safe local no-op hold engine.

-- Model-backed dry-run decision engine path.
+- Model-backed workflow dry-run and prop-account decision engine path.

 - Dry-run execution safety gates.